-- Delivery of 111 outreach events, directly engaging a total of 11,078 residents to encourage a reduction in food waste raising awareness of the issue and changing behaviour. - Delivering waste prevention talks to 18 local community groups, engaging 399 people. - Working with colleges, universities and offices on food waste resulting in direct engagement with 229 people (both students or staff) at Middlesex University and 743 members of staff at various offices in north London during Green Office Week. - Staff also provided food waste reduction tools and tips to 2,806 attendees at seven 'Waste Less, Lunch Free' events in addition to 1,363 conversations regarding food waste recycling.
-At the 'Waste Less, Lunch Free' events 6,345 portions of food were served.
+- Delivery of 145 outreach events, directly engaging a total of 9,636 residents to encourage a reduction in food waste - raising awareness of the issue and changing behaviour. - Delivering waste prevention talks to 32 local community groups, engaging 558 people. - Attendance at 20 large outdoor summer festivals engaging with 1,922 people. - Working with colleges, universities and offices on food waste resulting in direct engagement with 1,233 people (both students or staff) at 11 events and 232 members of staff at various offices in north London during Green Office Week. - A trial with Middlesex University Halls of Residence were 32 kitchens were equipped with portion-measuring tools to help students reduce the amount of food waste they produce.